developerpiru/TRACS/README.md

 	bash setup.sh
 	```

-	***Optional:*** if you are install on a headless remote Linux server without a desktop interface configured, you must install a desktop environment and install VNC server so you can connect to it:
+	***Optional:*** if you are installing on a headless remote Linux server without a desktop interface configured, you must install a desktop environment and install VNC server so you can connect to it:
 	+ Change the permissions of the ```vnc-setup.sh``` script so it is executable:
 		```
 		sudo chmod +x vnc-server.sh